All of our content is written by humans, not robots. Learn More

 For starters, VPNs encrypt all incoming and outgoing traffic from your devices to keep snoopers guessing what you’re up to.
 They also hide your IP address by redirecting your online traffic through secure VPN servers.

 Those are the two main functions of a VPN, but they also offer secondary features that are just as useful.
 One of those features is a VPN kill switch.
 Here we’re shining a spotlight on it.
 What is a VPN kill switch?
 How does it work?
 Why do you need it?
-We’ll address all those questions in this guide.
+In this article, we’ll answer all those questions and more.
+Let’s get into it.

 VPN Kill Switch: What Is It?